uniflow-kt/uniflow-kt/Documentation.md

 }
 ```

-The `FromState<T>` operator, help set a new state if you are in the given state <T>.
+The `FromState<T>` operator help set a new state if you are in the given state <T>.
 Else your DataFlow will send `BadOrWrongState` event:

 ```kotlin
 // Execute loadNewLocation action only if current state is in WeatherListState